Joe-Lyu/J.A.R.V.I.S-project/README.md

 ## Contributors
 * Joe Lyu (founder of this project and owner of this repo, avid KSP player)
 * Tom Wang (co-founder)
-* Harry Wu (graphics design, half a coder and shirker)
+* Harry Wu (graphics design, once upon a time he knew how to code)
 * Caelyn Wang (graphics design, she created JARVIS's logo above, no relation to Tom and a lingling wannabe)
 * TBA
 * And you, hopefully!